wwarthen/RomWBW/Source/Doc/UserGuide.md

 media you have installed.
 But, they will all have the same general format as the example above.

-Once your your system has working disk devices, they will be accessible from any operating system you choose to run.
+Once your system has working disk devices, they will be accessible from any operating system you choose to run.
 Disk storage is available whether you boot your OS from ROM or from the disk media itself.

-Refering back to the Boot Loader section on "Launching from ROM", you could start CP/M 2.2 using the 'C' command.
+Referring back to the Boot Loader section on "Launching from ROM", you could start CP/M 2.2 using the 'C' command.
 As the operating system starts up, you should see a list of drive letters assigned to the disk media you have installed.
 Here is an example of this: